 We were absolutely enamored by the layout of this museum, taking us through the entire evolution of diving from open bottom helmets to today’s popular SCUBA and everything in between.

 I especially loved the display featuring the history of underwater photography and the chance to see the evolution of cameras, hard to believe how far we’ve come from Ikelite housings the size of briefcases to a GoPro.

-Entrance into the History of Diving Museum costs $12USD for adult, $6USD for children 6-11 and free for children under 5.
-The museum hours are 10am to 5pm every day of the week.
+Entrance into the History of Diving Museum costs $12USD for adults, $6USD for children 6-11 and free for children under 5.
+The museum hours are 10 AM to 5 PM every day of the week.